CKGO: Mojo Radio

-On May 28, 2002, at 5 a.m., CJNW discontinued the all-news format and began a nearly 2 1/2-month-long stunt of modern rock music, which also included a month of down time for a transmitter site upgrade.
+On May 28, 2002, at 5 a.m., CJNW discontinued the all-news format and began a nearly 2 1/2-month-long stunt of modern rock music, which also included a month of downtime for a transmitter site upgrade.
 On August 6, at 6 a.m., the station changed call letters once again to CHMJ, and flipped to a hot talk format branded as MOJO 730, Talk Radio for Guys, which was based on sister station CFMJ in Toronto.

-When that format failed to attract a large enough audience, the station changed to an all-sports format in February 2004, identified as MOJO Sports Radio, AM 730.
+When that format failed to attract a large enough audience, the station changed to a sports radio format in February 2004, branded as MOJO Sports Radio, AM 730.
+The station would compete primarily with CHUM's CKST Team 1040.
 It was the radio home of the Vancouver Giants junior hockey team, the Vancouver Whitecaps soccer team and other local sports events including UBC Thunderbirds and SFU Clansmen football and basketball games.
 It also carried Seattle Seahawks games from Seattle's KIRO.
 It was an ESPN Radio network affiliate and also shared some sports content with CKNW.

 AM 730

-On May 30, 2006, CHMJ terminated its all-sports format, switching to a stunt of a series of promotional content.
-The station re-launched at 7:30 a.m. on June 5, 2006 with a new format described as "continuous drive-time traffic and the best of talk".
+On May 30, 2006, CHMJ terminated its sports radio format, switching to a stunt of a series of promotional content.
+The station re-launched at 7:30 a.m. on June 5, with a new format described as "continuous drive-time traffic and the best of talk".
 Programming consisted of continuous traffic reports during the morning and afternoon drive times and rebroadcasts of talk radio programming from CKNW.
 CHMJ also continued to provide play-by-play coverage of Vancouver Giants WHL hockey, Vancouver Whitecaps, and Seattle Seahawks NFL football.

-On November 26, 2006, CHMJ flipped to a commercial traffic information format, airing only traffic reports, along with brief news and weather segments.
+On November 26, 2006, CHMJ dropped the CKNW encores and began carrying traffic programming at all times, along with brief news and weather segments.

 On July 3, 2016, CHMJ was knocked off the air temporarily by a fire that broke out in Burns Bog, where the station's transmitter site is located.
 The station was broadcast temporarily on the HD3 digital signal of sister station 101.1 CFMI-FM.

-On April 8, 2021, Corus Entertainment announced it had acquired the radio broadcasting rights of the Vancouver Whitecaps FC MLS soccer team as well as BC Lions CFL football team, following Bell Media's decision to reformat CKST from sports to comedy.
+On April 8, 2021, Corus Entertainment announced it had acquired the radio broadcasting rights of the BC Lions of the Canadian Football League, and Vancouver Whitecaps FC of Major League Soccer, following Bell Media's decision to reformat CKST from sports to comedy.
 CHMJ will air games while sister station CKNW will air weekly programming related to the Whitecaps and BC Lions, in addition to an exclusive coaches' show.

 On April 1, 2022, the station's call letters were changed to CKGO.